timothoms/oskarthoms.net/consulting.md

 * Quantitative data analysis and visualization

-* Data science and statistical programming in R
+* Data science and statistical programming in R and Shiny (web-based data apps)

 * Building datasets and automated data collection (incl. webscraping)